stefanneamtu/Two-Token-AMM---Near/README.md

 will be handled by the token's contract.

 If the owner deposits tokens, then the `ownder_deposit` function is called and it updates the token balance, without performing a swap.
 This will also modify the ratio.
-Since all the tokens are used, there is no reimbursement that has to be done so the value returned is 0.
+Since all the tokens are used, no reimbursement has to be done so the value returned is 0.

 ```rust
     fn owner_deposit(&mut self, token_in: usize, amount: Balance) {